Adoration (2013 film): Critical response

 The film has received mostly negative reviews.
 Of 75 reviews counted by Rotten Tomatoes, 33% were positive, with a rating average of 4.70/10.
 The site's consensus reads: "Naomi Watts and Robin Wright give it their all, but they can't quite make Adores trashy, absurd plot believable."
 Metacritic counted 24 reviews with an average score of 37/100, indicating "generally unfavorable reviews".

-The Guardians Damon Wise, in positive review that awarded the film 4 out of 5 stars, wrote the film is "An incredibly provocative piece of work, featuring a brave and vulnerable performance by Naomi Watts (who seems perhaps a little too young) and a career-high acting masterclass from Robin Wright (who is cast perfectly)."
+The Guardians Damon Wise, in a positive review that awarded the film four out of five stars, wrote the film is "An incredibly provocative piece of work, featuring a brave and vulnerable performance by Naomi Watts (who seems perhaps a little too young) and a career-high acting masterclass from Robin Wright (who is cast perfectly)."

 Writing for RogerEbert.com, critic Christy Lemire praised the photography and Wright and Watts' acting, but critiqued the story's descent into melodrama.
 Lemire added, "'Adore' is decadent fantasy fulfillment masquerading as a declaration of feminist independence.
 Somewhere in here is a message about the importance of remaining sexy and vital in your 40s—about asserting your own identity once more after decades of being defined as someone's wife and someone's mother."
 In a review for Grantland, Wesley Morris called the film "an enjoyably shallow movie."